Democratic Party presidential debates

 Since 1983, the Democratic Party of the United States holds a few debates between candidates for the Democratic nomination in presidential elections during the primary election season.
 Unlike debates between party-nominated candidates, which have been organized by the bi-partisan Commission on Presidential Debates since 1988, debates between candidates for party nomination are organized by mass media outlets.

 Party presidential debates are typically not held when an incumbent president is running for a second term.

 List of debates

 1956

-On May 21, 1956 in Miami, FL, Former Illinois Governor Adlai E. Stevenson and Senator Estes Kefauver of Tennessee debated on the ABC Television network.
+On May 21, 1956, in Miami, Florida, Former Illinois Governor Adlai E. Stevenson and Senator Estes Kefauver of Tennessee debated on the ABC Television network.
 It was moderated by Quincy Howe.

 1960

 On May 5 of that year, just prior to the 1960 West Virginia primary, Senators John F. Kennedy (D-Massachusetts) and Hubert Humphrey (D-Minnesota) debated in Charleston.
 Kennedy won the primary and Humphrey dropped out.

 Later, at the National Convention, Senate Majority Leader Lyndon B. Johnson of Texas challenged Kennedy to a televised debate before a joint meeting of the Texas and Massachusetts delegations; Kennedy accepted.
 Most observers felt that Kennedy had won and Johnson was not able to expand his delegate support beyond the South.